Housing cooperative: Canada

-Co-ops in Canada offer an affordable alternative to renting, but waiting lists for the units can be years-long.
+Non-equity co-ops in Canada offer an affordable alternative to renting, but waiting lists for the units can be years long.
+According to the Co-operative Housing Association of Canada, there are approximately 92,000 co-op housing units across the country, many built with the help of government-backed programs in the 1970s and 1980s.
+These housing co-ops were estimated in 2018 to represent about 0.7% of the nation's housing stock.
+Equity cooperatives are rarer, and financing the purchase of a unit in an equity cooperative is more difficult than financing a condominium purchase, with fewer lenders willing to advance funds.

 France

 In 2013, the opening of La Maison des Babayagas, an innovative housing co-op in Paris, gained worldwide attention.
 It was formed as a self-help community and built with financial assistance from the municipal government, specifically for female senior citizens.
 Located in the Paris suburb of Montreuil after many years of planning, it looks like any other apartment building.
 The senior citizens stay out of nursing homes, by staying active, alert, and assisting one another.

 The purpose of the Baba Yaga Association is to create and develop an innovative lay residence for aging women that is: (1) self-managed, without hierarchy and without supervision; (2) united collective, with regard to finances as well as daily life; (3) citizen civic-minded, through openness to the community /city and through mutual interaction, engaging in its political, cultural and social life in a spirit of participatory democracy; (4) ecological in all aspects of life, in conformity with the values and actions expressed in the Charter of Living of the House of Babayagas.

 Generally, the association's activities are tied to the purpose above, in particular, the development of a popular entity called the University of Knowledge of the Elderly (UNISAVIE: Université du savoir des vieux), and the initiation of a movement to promote other living places that are organized into similar networks.

 The community charter sets out expectations for privacy.
 Each apartment is self-contained.
 Monthly meetings assure the optimal routines of the building and ensure that each person may participate fully and with complete liberty of expression.
 Plans set out the routine intervention of a mediator who could help get to the bottom of the causes of eventual conflicts in order to allow for their resolution.

 The success of the Paris co-op inspired several Canadian grassroots groups to adopt similar values in senior housing initiatives; these values include autonomy and self-management, solidarity and mutual aid, civic engagement, and ecological responsibility.